-...Sweden has set a goal of reducing emissions from domestic transport, except for domestic flights, by at least 70% compared to 2010 by no later than 2030. ...Some Norwegian counties require bidders to deliver lower or no-emission vessels to tender to operate ferry routes. 🌥 Did you know that...
+...
+Sweden has set a goal of reducing emissions from domestic transport, except for domestic flights, by at least 70% compared to 2010 by no later than 2030. ...
+Some Norwegian municipalities require bidders to deliver lower or no-emission vessels to tender to operate ferry routes.

-...Norway will phase out the sale of all fossil fuel-based cars by 2025.
+...
+Norway will ban the sale of all fossil fuel-based cars by 2025.

-...Norway has more than 550 fast public charging stations per 100 km highway.
+...
+Norway has more than 550 fast public charging stations per 100 km highway.